Lower your handicap with an AI golf practice plan, not another bucket of balls.

 Yes.
 When you pick your focus areas, handicap, and session length, PracticeCaddie's AI coach builds a structured, drill-by-drill plan in seconds.
 Each drill includes an objective, a success criterion, and a pro tip.
 Enable feedback-aware planning and it automatically biases future sessions toward the shots you've been missing.

 Yes.
-The free tier includes two starter plans (Golf Fundamentals Kickstart and Intermediate Score Booster), the full browsable drill library, daily streak tracking, per-drill timers, and made/missed logging.
+The free tier includes 3 starter plans (Golf Fundamentals Kickstart, Intermediate Score Booster, and 10 Putting Drills That Move SGP), the full browsable drill library, daily streak tracking, per-drill timers, and made/missed logging.
 No credit card required to sign up.

-Pro is $4.99/month or $49.99/year (about $4.17/month, a 17% saving).
+Pro is $4.99/month or $19.99/year (about $1.67/month, a 67% saving).
 Both plans include a 3-day free trial — no credit card required to start.
 We'll ask for payment details at the end of your trial, and you can cancel anytime from the in-app billing page.

 PracticeCaddie supports 30, 60, and 90-minute sessions.
 Research on motor learning suggests that two or three focused 30-minute sessions per week beat one unstructured two-hour session, because attention and quality of reps drop off sharply after about 45 minutes.